Loneliness vs Solitude

 “It is love, of course, that guides the reorganization and it’s unfolding.
 But it is love, too, that is the substance of the ashes, and also the tears, the tears of grief and the tears of love.
 If the tears could speak, they may tell us that there is no medicine in a wound that is already healed, but only in one that is weeping.”
 Matt Licata PhD

 Solitude is Desired, Loneliness is Unwanted.
 The links below couldn’t be better written and may enlighten those that care to understand, wish to find, or get in touch again and spark or start a relationship with themselves.

 Is solitude a good or bad thing?

-” Solitude is an essential component of your health and well-being. … In fact, building more solitude into your daily life might actually reduce feelings of loneliness.
+” Solitude is an essential component of your health and well-being. … Building more solitude into your daily life might reduce feelings of loneliness.
 Solitary skills take practice if you’re not used to being alone, but over time, you can grow more comfortable with being by yourself.